 It was at this point that the British government stepped into action.
 In what is now the UK’s biggest peacetime repatriation, Britain chartered 150,000 stranded travelers back to their home country.

 Obviously, this is an extreme example of travel gone awry.
 But when it comes to business travel—especially international business travel—your organization needs to be prepared for whatever comes your way.
-Many of the companies that chose to book their business trips that Monday through Thomas Cook were blindsided.
+Many of the companies that chose to book their business trips through Thomas Cook that week were blindsided.

 Situations like this one call for a business travel safety app, which allows an organization to quickly see which employees are affected and how.
-With a business travel safety app, organizations with employees flying on Thomas Cook Airlines would have been able to quickly identify and communicate with impacted employees—to start coordinating a response.
+With a business travel app, organizations with employees flying on Thomas Cook Airlines would have been able to quickly identify and communicate with impacted employees and start coordinating a response.

 Why Your Business Needs A Business Travel Safety App

 From an organizational perspective, travel is one of the most costly and complex aspects of business operations.
-Business travel introduces so many unknowns—many of which can pose a threat to employee safety and business continuity.
+Corporate travel introduces so many unknowns—some of which can pose a threat to employee safety and business continuity.

-Every time your employees travel, they face a list of risks, many of which are novel to you because you aren’t facing them on a daily basis at your home office.
+Every time your employees travel, they face a list of risks, many of which are novel because you aren’t facing them every day at your home office.
 They include: